stulevine/ImgurStarter/README.md

 -   MVC and some MVVM

--   Network Engine - provides asynchronous API calls, image downloads/uploads using URLSessionDataTask and URLSessionDataDelegate with a serial based background OperationQueue
+-   Network Engine - provides asynchronous API calls, image downloads/uploads using URLSessionDataTask and URLSessionDataDelegate with a concurrent background OperationQueue

 -   ImgurClient - the main API engine for the app